oivoodoo/resume/resume.md

     -   Developing servers for provision and deploy clusters using Golang, Ansible, Python modules to support EMR clusters.
-    -   Build tools using Python for ETL
+    -   Build tools using Python for ETL, Ruby for local services
     -   Dockerization of our tools for easy testing before deployment to production env.
     -   Ruby for making tools and test cases for Apache Hive, Logstash, ElasticSearch
     -   Developing Spark streaming jobs for processing analytics that's coming from Kafka and CDN.
-    -   Developing JavaScript(NodeJS) libraries for using for analytics and recommendations from web sites.
+    -   Developing dashboard for internal usage using JavaScript engines (VueJS).

-*   **Flexe**
+*   **Flexe** (remote consulting)

     Software Developer, 2017 - 2019

-    - Developing dashboard and api layers using Ruby(Rails), JS \
+    - Ruby, JavaScript development company's internal dashboards for managing warehouses, items shipments.
-    - Used Go lang to build the microservice to generate and print out barcodes and metadata based on the docs templates using Jinja template language.
+    - Golang used to build their barcode service for shipments.
-    - Supporting React.JS dashboard for admin pages.
+    - Support dashboard build on ReactJS

 *   **GameHouse**